pungkula1337anka/Voice-Stuff/CalendarWeek.md

 This is where the magic happends. <br>
 Within your /config dir, create a file called `kalender.py` <br>
 Paste in the code at the bottom of this page. <br>
+Create a long lived acess token and define it in the python file with your calendar entity_ids and your Homme Assistant IP.

 <br>
 Your all set, try it out!<br><br>